haddadzineddine/TypeScript-Fundamentals-in-One-Place/README.md

 /*

-always make sure ti use istanceof to check if an object is an instance of a class
+always make sure to use instanceof property to check if an object is an instance of a class

 */